High Expectations and Rigorous Instruction

 Guiding Questions:

-When I observe classes, how do I hope to see teachers interacting with students?
-Do I hope to see only teacher-talk or do I encourage students to share their own ideas and be engaged with one another (e.g. restating peers’ opinions, demonstrating active listening)?
+When I observe classes, how are teachers interacting with students?
+How are students interacting with each other?
+Do I look for only teacher-talk, or do I encourage students to share their own ideas and be engaged with one another (e.g., restating peers' opinions, demonstrating active listening, etc.)?

 Exploring

-During classroom visits I hope to observe that teachers are leading orderly classes.
+During classroom visits, I look for teachers leading orderly classes.

 Growing

-During classroom visits I hope to observe that teachers are leading orderly classes and some students participate and share opinions in discussions.
+During classroom visits, I look for teachers leading orderly classes where some students participate and share opinions in discussions.

 Utilizing

-During classroom visits I hope to observe that teachers are guiding discussions that are structured and most students share ideas and opinions.
+During classroom visits, I look for teachers guiding structured discussions where most students share ideas and opinions.

 Transforming

-During classroom visits I hope to observe that teachers are guiding discussions where all students share ideas and opinions while engaging with each other.
+During classroom visits, I look for teachers guiding structured discussions where all students share ideas and opinions while engaging with each other.

 Empowerment